-Further legal regulations - besides the Schengen Borders Code - for the border control are "Regulation (EC) No 810/2009 of the European Parliament and of the Council of 13 July 2009 establishing a Community Code on Visas (Visa Code)", the regulation (EC) No. 767/2008 of the European Parliament and of the Council of the European Union from 9 July 2008 regarding the Visa Information System (VIS) and the data exchange between the member states on visa for a short-term entry (VIS-VO).
+Further legal regulations - besides the Schengen Borders Code - for the border control are "Regulation (EC) No 810/2009 of the European Parliament and of the Council of 13 July 2009 establishing a Community Code on Visas (Visa Code)", the regulation (EC) No. 767/2008 of the European Parliament and of the Council of 9 July 2008 concerning the Visa Information System (VIS) and the exchange of data between Member States on short-stay visas (VIS Regulation).
 The Smart Borders Package, in particular regulation (EU) 2017/2226 establishing an Entry/Exit System (EES) and the regulation (EU) 2018/1240 establishing a European Travel Information and Authorization System (ETIAS) will have a major impact on the border procedures in the future.
 National regulations that are considered as well are the security police law, the law on border control, the aliens' police law 2005, the regulation on the enforcement for aliens' police, the law on police cooperation and appropriate bilateral agreements.

 Austria has initiated bilateral agreements with neighbouring countries with regard to police cooperation, which provide for the establishment of police cooperation centres.
 Furthermore, there is cross-border cooperation in the fields of security police, criminal and border police.

-In the face of continually strong migration flows, Austria introduced temporary border controls on 12th November 2019 (until 11th of May 2020).
+In the face of continually strong migration flows, Austria introduced temporary border controls on 12th November 2020 (until 11th of May 2021).
 As a result, border controls are possible at any time in response to the situation at all land and air border crossing points.
 Crossing of the border is permitted only at border crossing points.